suryanshbhar/Query-Resolving-System/README.md

 And 'multi-qa-MiniLM-L6-cos-v1' sentence transformer model has been used to return contextually similar answers<br>
 ## Usage
 <ul>
-<li>After visiting the home page user has press the the link to visit the convert page</li>
+<li>After visiting the home page user has to press the the link to visit the convert page</li>
-<li>At the convert page user can then either select a sample corpus or provide his custom corpus in the textarea</li>
+<li>At the convert page the user can then either select a sample corpus or provide his custom corpus in the textarea</li>
 <li>User is then required to input a query which would be resolved by the application</li>
+<li>Application will return an objective answer and top 5 contextually similar answers along with their scores</li>
 </ul>

 ## Flowchart Of Methodology